 One of the most outlandish statements was “sows made sick from breathing in her own waste while fed food packed with growth-promoting drugs, and sometimes even garbage.
 (The word “garbage” isn’t proverbial: Mixed in with the grain can be an assortment of trash, including ground glass from light bulbs, used syringes and the crushed testicles of their young.
 Very little on a factory farm is ever discarded.)”
 Sows are not fed garbage.
 Common sense tells you sows that give birth to pigs would be harmfully affected if fed garbage, especially the garbage aforementioned.
 The truth is our pigs eat more nutritiously than my family.
 We use an animal nutritionist, who gives us a diet each animal needs.
 The pigs on our farm are fed nine different rations (our word for recipe) during their lifetime.
 Each ration is based on specific pigs’ nutritional needs during different growth stages.

 Another statement – “Alas, cows and pigs aren’t built to live indoors; they get sick and depressed, go after one another and kill or eat their young in despair.”
-I can assure you, Mr. Solotaroff, that when we had pigs earlier in our life, they went after each and they did kill and ate their young and they were outside.
+I can assure you, Mr. Solotaroff, that when our sows were housed outdoors they attacked each other and ate their young.
 Pigs have a social hierarchy where they establish a pecking order.
 This pecking order is part of their natural behaviors because they need to determine a “boss sow”.
 And, unfortunately, these behaviors can involve attacking each other.
 Sows have actually died on our farm because another sow killed it and this happened when they were living outside.
 Read “Why Use Individual Gestation Pens” for more information.

 And one last statement – “They dumped antibiotics into the grain they fed the stock; created two-foot-by-seven-foot gestation crates so sows couldn’t bite one another’s tails or crush their young by lying down; and kept the animals fat and sad so they wouldn’t fight back when led to slaughter.”